-Additive Manufacturing is a key productivity tool of the future, which grew at ~21% last year.2 The materials and technology to support AM continue to emerge, including the first PAEK polymers designed, developed and optimised specifically for AM.
+Additive Manufacturing is a key productivity tool of the future, which grew at ~21% last year.2 The materials and technology to support AM continue to emerge, including the first PAEK polymers designed, developed and optimized specifically for AM.
 “We are excited to start this partnership and continue our R&D work on development of high-performance materials and AM processes for today’s and future needs and applications.
 The new PAEK polymer based materials will give designers and developers the opportunity to use the best performing polymers within AM processes and help make this dream a reality, transforming AM into a high-performance production tool”, comments Professor Oana Ghita, the lead of CALM at the University of Exeter.

 Victrex and CALM started to work together in a consortium3 focussing on the development of VICTREX™ PAEK polymers for various 3D printing processes.
 After having achieved major improvements, Victrex recently announced newly developed advanced PAEK products designed for AM: A high strength material for laser sintering (LS), a filament with better Z-strength than existing PAEK materials and better printability for filament fusion (FF).